kuu/Kontainer/README.md

 ### JSX

-To transpile JSX code into `createElement()` calls as well as your ES6 code, you need to install `babel` and its plugins.
+To transpile JSX code into `createElement()` calls together with your ES6 code, you need to install `babel` and its plugins.

 ```
 $ npm install babel-cli